Barrio Dogg

 Origin: From Impala to Icon

 Barrio Dogg was founded in 2017 by Pablo Rios, who started with a food cart built from a 1964 Chevy Impala, a nod to the local lowrider scene.
-It wasn’t just about hot dogs—it was about honoring heritage, community, and bold flavors.
+It wasn’t just about gourmet hot dogs—it was about honoring heritage, community, and bold flavors.
 The cart quickly gained traction, and by 2018, it evolved into a full-fledged restaurant on Logan Avenue, right in the heart of Barrio Logan.

 Culture Meets Cuisine